rrrossjr/BobRama200doc/LabGuide200.md

 All the information in this dialog can be known from the Oracle Storage Cloud configuration.
 Format of the **Username** filed is “Storage-\<Identity Domain>:\<login name>”.

 After specifying all required information, click **OK** to close the dialog.
-Now all required parameters have been configured for the Oracle Storage Cloud connection.
+Now all the required parameters have been configured for the Oracle Storage Cloud connection.
 A test is also required to ensure the configuration is correct.
 After the test is done, click **Save** action to save the connection, and then click **Exit Connection** action to return to Connection Design page.

 ## Step 3 : Design the Integration